mmann1123/pyGIS/pygis/docs/e_extraction.md

 wells = wells.to_crs(proj)
 ```

 We will also create a rectangle over a part of the Bay Area.
-We have identified coordinates to use for this rectangle, but you can also use [bbox finder](http://bboxfinder.com/) to generate custom bounding boxes and obtain their coordinates.
+We have identified coordinates to use for this rectangle, but you can also use [bbox finder](http://bboxfinder.com/) to generate custom bounding boxes and obtain their coordinates (click the + below to show code cell).

 ```{code-cell} ipython3
 :tags: ["hide-cell"]